chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 @ul[](false)
 - Open Chocolatey GUI
-- Switch to the chocolatey source and search for malwarebytes
+- Switch to the nexus source and search for malwarebytes
 - Right click and select install
 - Go to Add Remove Programs, and verify it is installed correctly
 @ulend